hughjonesd/huxtable/new-internals-plan.md

   - truncate spans

 TODO:
-* screen showing borders through merged cells (boo)
-  - test, fix
-  - does this happen for other formats?
 * when we e.g. cbind 2 huxtables, right table's leftmost border will vanish if left table has 0 rightmost border.
 Do we accept this?
 Or do we take the maximum of the border widths?
 Presumably we accept styles?